 First United Bank’s Online Banking System brings together a combination of industry-approved security technologies to protect data for the bank and for you, our customer.
-It features password-controlled system entry, a VeriSign™ issued Digital ID for the bank’s server, Secure Sockets Layer (SSL) protocol for data encryption, and a router loaded with a firewall to regulate the inflow and outflow of server traffic.
+It features password-controlled system entry, a VeriSign™ issued Digital ID for the bank’s server, Secure Sockets Layer (SSL) protocol for data encryption, One Time Pin (OTP) for stronger login authentication, and a router loaded with a firewall to regulate the inflow and outflow of server traffic.

 To begin a session with the bank’s server the user must key in a Log-In ID and a Password.
 Our system, the Online Banking System, uses a “3 strikes and you are out” lockout mechanism to deter users from repeated login attempts.
 After three unsuccessful login attempts, the system locks the user out, requiring either a designated wait period or a phone call to the bank to verify the password before reentry into the system.
 Upon successful login, the Digital ID from VeriSign™, the experts in digital identification certificates, authenticates the users identity and establishes a secure session with that visitor.